Qualifications of a Church Leader (1 Timothy 3-4)

 The main idea of 1 Timothy is to encourage Timothy to recognize faith and godliness in others when selecting people to serve in ministry.
 He is to be an example of consistent faith and good conscience, to exercise his spiritual gifts, and to exhort believers to live in a way that credits the reputation of the community.

-This is post 3 of 5 on the pastoral letters to Timothy and Titus, examining scholarship and showing these letters do not exclude women from being church leaders.
+This is post 3 on the pastoral letters to Timothy and Titus, examining scholarship and showing these letters do not exclude women from being church leaders.

 In this post on 1 Timothy 1, the writer says to stop exploiting others.